trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 Sets the value the vector's capacity is multiplied by to obtain the size of the new array to be allocated when automatically resizing.

+parameters:
+- multiplier: the capacity multiplier of the vector

 ### float growth_multiplier() const;

 *READ void set_growth_multiplier(float p_multiplier);*